Cardiac arrest accounts for 7-9 million deaths annually, 81% of cases are non-shockable, and only 4% survive a non-shockable cardiac arrest today.

 Protecting the heart

-Nine studies of aortic occlusion in models of cardiac arrest have shown substantial increases in both coronary artery flow and coronary perfusion pressure.
-Coronary perfusion pressure is principal in achieving survival return of spontaneous circulation (ROSC).
+Nine studies of aortic balloon occlusion in models of cardiac arrest have shown substantial increases in both coronary artery flow and coronary perfusion pressure.
+Coronary perfusion pressure (CPP) is principal in achieving survival, i.e. return of spontaneous circulation (ROSC).
 The higher the CPP, the higher the likelihood of achieving ROSC.

 Learn more